 2606-03 APPLICABILITY

-This IMC is applicable to fuel cycle licensees licensed under 10 CFR Parts 40 and 70, with or without an approved integrated safety analysis (ISA).
+This IMC is applicable to fuel cycle licensees licensed under Title 10 of the Code of Federal Regulations (10 CFR) Parts 40 and 70, with or without an approved integrated safety analysis (ISA).
 The process in this IMC is a structured analytical method and relies on the use of either the licensee’s NRC-approved ISA methodology or the risk assessment method discussed in Section 2606-06 of this IMC.

-Risk assessment should be based on controls, which may or may not include items relied on for safety (IROFS), before occurrence of the potential noncompliance.
+The risk assessments discussed here are applicable to assessing the significance of noncompliances involving controls and management measures failing or becoming degraded.
+Risk assessment should be based on controls, which may or may not include items relied on for safety (IROFS), established before occurrence of the potential noncompliance.
 For the purposes of this manual chapter, the term, “IROFS” also may be used to describe credited controls for 10 CFR Part 40 licensees.
 Consideration may also be given for controls that were not specifically credited for the affected accident sequence, but which were formally established beforehand for other reasons.
 Engineered features and operator actions which were not documented and controlled, consistent with the approved methodology and prior to the potential noncompliance, should not, in general, be considered.
-In limited cases, consideration may be appropriate for process conditions or the natural and credible course of events when based on a compelling argument demonstrating reasonable assurance that such conditions would necessarily be present. endix or
+In limited cases, consideration may be appropriate for process conditions or the natural and credible course of events when based on a compelling argument demonstrating reasonable assurance that such conditions would necessarily be present and when allowed by the licensee’s approved methodology.

+Any noncompliance involving the application of this IMC is going to be of more-than-minor significance, because failing to identify necessary controls as IROFS for the purposes of compliance with 10 CFR 70.61 is a more-than-minor noncompliance.
+This is also consistent with the ‘risk’ guidance in IMC 0616, Appendix B, “Examples of Minor Violations.”
+This IMC is only for assessing the risk of more-than-minor noncompliances and is not for screening noncompliances as minor or more-than-minor.

 2606-04 DEFINITIONS